Three's a Crowd (game show): Round 3: Fast Match Round

 Each middle person was given four words/phrases that may or may not relate to them.
 They must answer with one of three possible choices such as, "Be There", "Wouldn't Dare", "No Fair"; "I Win", "I Lose", "It's a Draw" etc. (so, in other words, choice A would be a "Yes" answer, choice B would be a "No" answer, and choice C would be a "Maybe" answer) Before they answer, each significant other must lock in their predictions to how their mates will answer.
 Once again each match is worth 10 points.
 For a possible grand total of 85 points.

 Originally, the middle person makes the choice of an answer after locking in their answer; in Season 2 the person now holds the card (like in the first round) to show the answer after they locked it in.

-Unlike the original, the significant others don't work as a team.
+Unlike the original, the significant others do not work as a team.
 The significant other with the most points at show's end won $1,000; sudden-death was played if there was a tie.
 The central characters, as before, received an unannounced prize for participating.

-Episode Status

-Most, if not all, of the original series is intact.
-GSN reran many episodes, including two pilots from 1978 and a third from 1979.
-The pilots are distinguishable from the rest of the series through a somewhat different set (a brown backdrop with green stripes behind the contestants, plus Peck's podium having a large "3" as the backdrop) and Peck himself not having the perm he sported during the series.

-All episodes exist of the GSN revival.